-Instead, we speak of a cup or gallon or box (or other container) of rice, juice, or other liquid or bulk items.
-(Sometimes people say, “Bring me two coffees,” but they mean two cups of coffee)
+Instead, we speak of a cup or gallon or box (or another container) of rice, juice, or other liquid or bulk items.
+(Sometimes people say, “Bring me two coffees,” but they mean two cups of coffee.)

 We also rarely say ‘breads’ or use the plural form of individual kinds of meat.
 Instead we talk about a slice (piece) of bread or a loaf of bread, pieces of chicken or a bag of chicken parts or a whole chicken. (‘Chickens’ refers to the birds, not their meat.)

 We ask for a leg of lamb, pork chops, beef steaks, or fish fillets.
 We also talk about the packaging or weight.
-We want: a pound of hamburger and a box of rice.
+We want a box of rice and a pound of hamburger.

-We have a couple of adjectives that can only be used with countable nouns, and a couple of others that only work with non-count nouns.
-We use 'few' and 'many' with count nouns, and 'little' or 'much' with non-count: ('A lot' works with both.
+We have a couple of adjectives that can only be used with countable nouns.
+Two others only work with non-count nouns.
+We use 'few' and 'many' with count nouns, and 'little' or 'much' with non-count: ('A lot' works with both types.
 So do 'any' and 'some.')